sbardua/docker-ssh-tunnel/README.md

     LETSENCRYPT_TEST=false
     ```

-6. Add public SSH keys of the local system you will be tunneling from to the authorize_keys on the server
+6. Add public SSH keys of the local system you will be tunneling from to the authorized_keys on the server

 7. Run the start script